 Lighting Artist and Director of Photography.

-Currently Senior Lighting Artist at Ready at Dawn Studios.
+Currently Senior Lighting Artist at Respawn Entertainment.

 Visual Effects Society (VES) member.